 How to Choose the Best Indoor Bug Spray

-There are two main types of active ingredients used to formulate pest control products: synthetic (formulated in a lab) or naturally derived/naturally occurring formulations (a.k.a. green, botanical, earth-friendly, etc.), which take a greener approach to pest control by using plant-based ingredients or essential oils as their active ingredients.
+There are two main types of active ingredients used to formulate indoor bug killers: synthetic (formulated in a lab) or naturally derived/naturally occurring formulations (a.k.a. green, botanical, earth-friendly, etc.), which take a greener approach to pest control by using plant-based ingredients or essential oils as their active ingredients.

 Though there are many terms used to describe “green” pest control products, they should not necessarily be used interchangeably.
 Read more about the differences between natural, organic, and green products.